import numpy as np

 try:

-= load_cigale_sed(source_id)
+cigale_model = load_cigale_sed(source_id)

-plt.plot(cigale_model[=2, alpha=0.7, color='goldenrod', label='CIGALE SED', zorder=-11)
+lw=2, alpha=0.7, color='goldenrod', label='CIGALE SED', zorder=-11)

 print('Can not find CIGALE output for this source')

-0.3, 10)
+plt.xlim(0.3, 10)

-plt.xlim(0.001, 10)
+plt.ylim(0.001, 10)

 plt.xscale('log')

-plt.yscale(r'Wavelength [$\mu$m]')
+plt.xlabel(r'Wavelength [$\mu$m]')

-plt.xlabel(r'Flux [$\mu$Jy]')
+plt.ylabel(r'Flux [$\mu$Jy]')

 plt.minorticks_on()